John Murray Forbes: Politician

+Pamphlet containing the Preliminary Emancipation Proclamation, published by Forbes in December 1862 and distributed to Union soldiers.

 In 1860, he was an elector for Abraham Lincoln.
-He served as the Chairman of the Republican National Committee during the administration of President Abraham Lincoln.
+He served as the chairman of the Republican National Committee during the administration of President Abraham Lincoln.
+In December 1862, ahead of the final Emancipation Proclamation's issuance, Forbes worked with Governor John Andrew to publish and distribute pamphlets announcing the proclamation to Union soldiers, out of concern that Lincoln might not ultimately issue it.
 Staunchly pro-Union, he is given credit for founding the New England Loyal Publication Society in early 1863 (Smith 1948).
 After the Civil War, Forbes was elected as a 3rd Class (honorary) Companion of the Military Order of the Loyal Legion of the United States.

 Forbes was a delegate to the Republican conventions of 1876, 1880 and 1884, he eventually became displeased with the Republican party and worked successfully to get Democrat Grover Cleveland elected president.

 Philanthropy

 He supplied money and weapons to New Englanders to fight slavery in Kansas and in 1859 entertained John Brown.

-Forbes's many philanthropic activities included the re-establishment of Milton Academy, a preparatory school south of Boston, Massachusetts in 1884.
+Forbes's many philanthropic activities included the re-establishment of Milton Academy, a preparatory school south of Boston, Massachusetts, in 1884.

 Between January 22 and December 16, 1881, Forbes served as the honorary consul general for Sweden–Norway in Victoria, British Hong Kong.